openschc/openschc/README.md

      Format: [ Rule ID | DTag |W|FCN|P1][ Payload |P2]

-- Request of Ack for All-0
+- Request of Ack for All-0, All-0 empty.

 The all bits of FCN is set to 0.